Joe34441/SignalLost/README.md

 # SignalLost

-- You are a newly developed robot, the developers are testing their new Artificial Intelligence by putting you through tests to examine your problem solving ability.
-Navigate through the tests without losing signal, or your current iteration will be marked as a failure.
+- You are an experimental branch of a humanoid robot, the developers are evaluating their new Artificial Intelligence by putting you through tests to examine your problem solving ability.
+Navigate through the tests completing the puzzles without losing signal, or your current iteration will be marked as a failure.

 <br />